 An easy yet very delicious vegan-friendly main course.
 And, if you’re still trying to make plans for what you’re making for the holidays, we've got you covered.
-These meaty mushrooms are served over warm polenta and drizzled with a miso gravy that adds a unique and nostalgic.
+These meaty mushrooms are served over warm polenta and drizzled with a miso gravy that adds a unique and nostalgic touch.

 Oyster Mushroom Steaks With Miso Gravy [Vegan, Gluten-Free]